PcloD/SimpleUnitySingletonGeneric/README.md

 ### Usage
-Just derive your class like this example:
+Just inherit your class like this example:

 ```csharp